rist-ro/rl-introduction-notes/sutton_rl.md

 #### Summary

-In this chapter we saw adaptations of the Sarsa algorithm to function approximation cases.
+In this chapter, we saw adaptations of the Sarsa algorithm to function approximation cases.
 Due to the use of semi-gradient methods, we had to use **average rewards $r(\pi)$ for the continuing case** to ensure they converged.
 This variant of Sarsa was called **differential Sarsa** which **made the discounting coefficient redundant**.

 ---

 ### (11) Off-policy methods with approximation

 This chapter deals with the extension of off-policy methods to function approximation.
-The challenges are partially the same as those for tabular off-policy methods, but here, the on-policy distribution has a much greater role in **guaranteeing converge of semi-gradient methods**.
+The challenges are partially the same as those for tabular off-policy methods, but here, the on-policy distribution has a much greater role in **guaranteeing convergence of semi-gradient methods**.

 #### Semi-gradient methods